Living in London

 - Live in the centre of London.
 City is located in central London.
 It's close to several Underground lines so it's easy to travel around.
 You're just a few stops away from London's flagship shopping area - the West End, including Oxford Street and Covent Garden.
 Plus, students get a 30% discount on the cost of a weekly travelcard.

 - Try something new.
 When you're living away from home for the first time, it's the perfect time to try new things.
-How about taking up a new sport or becoming a community volunteer?
-City has countless sports clubs and societies to join.
+How about taking up a new sport or leisure activity or becoming a community volunteer?
+City also has countless sports clubs and societies to join.

 - See art, music, theatre and dance.
 Every week you can find thousands of exciting cultural events across London - and many give student discounts.
 Try Tate Modern, the Royal Festival Hall, the National Theatre, Sadler's Wells and many more world class cultural venues - some just minutes away from City's campus.